Table of Contents[Hide][Show]

 How to get there: Walk up here from 34th Street; it’s six blocks north.
 If you are in NYC from early November to early January, check out the holiday windows at Lord & Taylor, 5th Avenue and 39th Street, along the way.

-Bryant Park, a formerly derelict park in midtown, has year round free attractions, including ice skating and holiday shops from late fall through early spring.
+Bryant Park, a formerly derelict park in midtown, has year round free things to do, including ice skating and holiday shops from late fall through early spring.
 When the weather turns nice, there are exercise classes, movies, ping pong tables, and clean restrooms, with attendants.
 If you have little kids, they can ride the carousel (though it is not free).

 5th Stop: Soho, Dinner and a Show